-The seventh Open Studio event will be held over 16 days from 25 April – 10 May 2019 with over 100 artists opening their studios, offering art lovers the rare chance to visit private art studios, meet artists and view their works in progress.
+The seventh Open Studio event will be held over 16 days from 25 April – 10 May 2020, offering art lovers the rare chance to visit private art studios, meet artists and view their works in progress.

 Chair of the Board

 I enjoyed a 40 year marketing and advertising career in the U.K. and Australia, in many roles including; as the inaugural MD of Saatchi & Saatchi Australia, the vice Chairman of S&S London and ex CEO/Chairman of 303 Perth.
 I admire the creative artistic process, it has given me great pleasure over the years and this is an opportunity to give something back to the arts community.

 Julien as a chartered accountant has, over the years, been involved with voluntary organisations, such as Rotary International since 1984.
 His role has involved him in assisting with the finances & fund raising to ensure that the organisations are financially stable.
 With not an artistic bone in his body, he can only admire the skill & talents of the works produced by the very many art forms on shown in the South West.